UselessMnemonic/JGo/README.md

 # JGo
+Welcome to JGo, my pet project to bring Go to the JVM!
+This repo is a running history of my research and progress.
+I'm inspired by Kotlin, which shares a lot of similarities to Go and serves as a proof that many of their similar constructs can work with Java.
+In the future, an adaptation of this project will also have its basis in Kotlin.

 ## Mapping Go to Java
 ### Calling Conventions
 In Java, primitives (like `int`, `double`, and `ref`) are passed into functions by their